turbot/steampipe-mod-ibm-compliance/cis_v100/docs/cis_overview.md

   than manageability and usability
 - acts as defense in depth measure
 - may impact the utility or performance of the technology
-- may include additional licensing, cost, or addition of third party software.
+- may include additional licensing, cost, or addition of third party software